 REPRESENTATIVE RESULTS:

 To demonstrate the above approach, we performed a proof of concept experiment in which a critical replication factor, RPA3 was knocked down in a metastatic mouse mammary carcinoma cell line (4T122).
 While the protocol describes labeling the cells with both luciferase and fluorescent proteins prior to genetic manipulation, we used a modified approach because THE RNAi vectors also deliver ZsGreen (Figure 2A).
 First, 4T1 cells were stably transduced with a lentiviral construct encoding firefly luciferase and hygromycin resistance (pHAGE-Luciferase-IRES-Hygro).
 After hygromycin selection, a luciferase assay was performed to confirm stable expression of the firefly luciferase (Figure 2A).
-Next, the 4T1-Luciferase cells were stably transduced with retroviral vectors that express ZsGreen and either a control miR30-based shRNA, or a miR30-based shRNA previously shown to effectively target mouse RPA316,23,24Reticker-Flynn, 2012 #393}.
+Next, the 4T1-Luciferase cells were stably transduced with retroviral vectors that express ZsGreen and either a control miR30-based shRNA, or a miR30-based shRNA previously shown to effectively target mouse RPA316,23,24.
 The cells were then injected into the mice via the lateral tail vein and in vivo bioluminescent signal was measured twice a week to monitor the metastatic burden (Figure 2B,C).
 The log10 transformed signal for each mouse was plotted as metastatic burden over time (Figure 2D) and the slopes of each plot were determined (Figure 2E).
 These data show the rate of change in metastatic burden is significantly reduced with RPA3 knockdown compared to control cells.
 Although the differences are striking, these data alone do not allow us to determine if the reduced metastatic burden is the result of less metastases or due to slower growth of metastases.
 Therefore, the ZsGreen-labeled metastases in the lungs were also analyzed at the end of the experiment.
 Mice injected with RPA3 knockdown cells had almost no metastases in the lungs, whereas the control mice had numerous large metastases (Figure 3).
 Furthermore, the metastases that did form from RPA3 knockdown cells were clearly smaller than control 4T1 metastases (Figure 3A).
 Consistent with our manual counts (Figure 3B), image analysis software counted significantly less metastases in the RPA3 knockdown mice (Figure 3C).
 Additionally, the total metastatic burden in the lungs (sum of the areas of each metastasis in millimeters) was also drastically reduced by RPA3 knockdown (Figure 3D).
 Finally, the size of the individual metastases that formed in the RPA3 knockdown mice were generally much smaller than those in the control mice (Figure 3E).
 In addition to the large metastases in the control mice, we did observe numerous small metastases as well, but cannot determine if these are tumor cells that seeded the lung and did not grow or if they are tumor cells shed from one of the larger metastases that re-seeded the lung in a new location (Figure 3E).
 Collectively these data show that RPA3 is required for metastasis formation by 4T1 cells.
 These findings were expected because our previous work showed that RPA3 knock down cells had significantly reduced ability to form metastases in the lungs following tail vein injection16.
 However, this experiment demonstrates how the use live animal imaging and fluorescent quantification of metastasis number and size can be used to determine if changes in metastatic burden are due to differences in metastatic colonization or growth.